Chain of Code: Reasoning with a Language Model-Augmented Code Emulator: Experimental Evaluation

 \subsection{Results}

-\textbf{Question \ref{q:overall}: Overall Performance.} The overall performance of \algname is shown in Figure~\ref{fig:intro} and Table~\ref{table:overall} (with full results in Table~\ref{table:all}).
+\textbf{Question \ref{q:overall}: Overall Performance.} The overall performance of \algname is shown in Figure~\ref{fig:overall} and Table~\ref{table:overall} (with full results in Table~\ref{table:all}).
 We see that \algname outperforms other approaches, both in the number of tasks it exceeds the human baseline and in the overall amount that it exceeds the baseline.
 Indeed, CoC’s 84\% is SoTA to the best of our knowledge~\cite{gemini2023gemini}.
+In fact, when combined with \texttt{gpt-4}, CoC achieves 91\% (see Table~\ref{table:it_completion}).
 In several tasks \algname vastly outperforms the human baseline and other methods, achieving nearly 100\% -- generally for these tasks the result is complicated in language but trivial in code (e.g., a task from multi-step arithmetic \texttt{Q:} $((-3 + 5 \times 8 \times -4) - (9 - 8 \times -7)) =$).
 We also observe that CoT outperforms the human baseline on a number of tasks, while the Direct answer fares poorly.

 \textbf{Question \ref{q:problems}: Problem Type.} Figure~\ref{fig:by_task_type} breaks the results down by problem type; the task labels are shown in Table~\ref{table:all}.
-First, we isolate problems that are primarily algorithmic or primarily natural language (these categories were identified in \cite{suzgun2022challenging}).
+First, we isolate problems that are primarily algorithmic or primarily natural language (these categories were identified in \citep{suzgun2022challenging}).
 We see that on algorithmic tasks, \algname performs particularly well, while on natural language tasks \algname performs on par with CoT.
 This is particularly encouraging, because one may expect these language oriented tasks to be a worse fit for code.
 The key is that our method offers the flexibility of using a LMulator to simulate the output of code execution, retaining the semantic reasoning capabilities of LMs for natural language problems.

 Figure~\ref{fig:by_task_type} additionally breaks the tasks down into categories that capture how different each question's response is and whether the code can be fully executed by Python (denoted Python only vs. Python + LM).
 For some tasks within the benchmark, each question has the same code or Chain of Thought, with the only variation being the inputs -- in this case we say the code is (repeated code), and if not then it is denoted (new code).
 As expected, we see that when the code is repeated and run by Python, \algname gets nearly 100\%, though these tasks (e.g., multi-step arithmetic) seem to be among the most challenging for the other baselines, including human raters.
 The other categories are more challenging for \algname; however in each, we still see a benefit over baselines.